Preparing your business plan

 When planning, you should consider:

 - The sales and marketing options open to you

-- The market opprtunities that exist
+- The market opportunities that exist

-- The treats that exist
+- The threats that exist.

 Assess the expertise and assistance you already have, and decide what additional help you will need to prepare your plan and harness your resources effectively.
 For example, you might need accountancy, information technology / internet or marketing assistance.